Yetenol/Setup-Computer/browser-extensions.md

 - `Alt + O` _Office :_ Activate the extension
 - `Alt + U` _uBlock Origin :_ Activate the extention
 - `Alt + P` _Picture-in-Picture :_ Activate the extension

+## Hide from toolbar
+- Click on `Extensions button` in the toolbar
+- Disable `Show in toolbar` (eye icon) for all extensions
+- If there is any extension left in the toolbar...
+   - Right-click and click `Hide from toolbar`